NerfJohn/Project-RISCII/compiler/README.md

 ---

 This folder contains files/folders related to Project RISCII's compiler. **Compilers** translate human readable code into computer readable code.
-This compiler is run as a collection of separately compiled programs.
+This compiler is run as a collection of separately compiled sub-programs.

 #### Folders